etdev/ruby-style-guide/README.md

   ```

 * <a name="non-capturing-regexp"></a>
-  Use non-capturing groups when you don't use captured result of parentheses.
+  Use non-capturing groups when you don't use captured result.
 <sup>[[link](#non-capturing-regexp)]</sup>

   ```Ruby